ballerina-platform/ballerina-dev-website/learn/guides/generate-code-documentation.md

 ---
 layout: ballerina-generating-doc-left-nav-pages-swanlake
-title: Generating code documentation
+title: Generate code documentation
 description: Learn how to write unstructured documents with a bit of structure to enable HTML content generation as API documentation.
 keywords: ballerina, programming language, api documentation, api docs
-permalink: /learn/generating-code-documentation/
+permalink: /learn/generate-code-documentation/
-active: generating-code-documentation
+active: generate-code-documentation
 intro: Ballerina has a built-in Ballerina Flavored Markdown (BFM) documentation framework named Docerina.
 The documentation framework allows you to write unstructured documents with a bit of structure to generate HTML content as API documentation.
 redirect_from:
   - /learn/how-to-document-ballerina-code